 Borna Fuerst-Bjeliš, geographer and environmental historian.
 She is the senior scientist and full professor at the University of Zagreb.
-In the year 2012 she was awarded by “Federico Grisogono” award for the scientific achievement and outstanding contribution to the development of geography in Croatia, in 2021 by Science Award of Croatian Geographical Society, while in the 2015 she was awarded by the Medal of the University of Zadar (Croatia) as well as in the 2020 by the Plaquette of the University of Mostar (Bosnia & Herzegovina) in recognition of the distinguished contribution to cooperation.
+In the year 2012 she was awarded by “Federico Grisogono” award for the scientific achievement and outstanding contribution to the development of geography in Croatia, in 2021 by Science Award of Croatian Geographical Society, while in the 2015 she was awarded by the Plaquette and Medal of the University of Zadar (Croatia) as well as in the 2020 by the Plaquette of the University of Mostar (Bosnia & Herzegovina) in recognition of the distinguished contribution to cooperation.

 In the period of 2017-19 she was the vice-president of the European Society for Environmental History.
 Since 2016, she is the member of the Steering Committee of the IGU Commission on Marginalization, Globalization and Regional and Local Response, while in 2020 she was appointed the Chair of the Commission.

 She graduated Geography from the Faculty of Science in 1983 at the University of Zagreb, completed her MSc in 1990 and the PhD in 1996.
 Since then she visited several foreign research and educational institutions (St. Gallen, Bern, Madrid, and Boston) with the aim of specialization in the field of environmental history, landscape change and regional and local community development.
 She speaks English (C) and French (B).

 Since 1989 she is working at the University of Zagreb (Faculty of Science, Department of Geography).
 For many years she participated in the leadership of the University of Zagreb, Faculty of Science and Department of geography (among numerous other positions she served as vice-dean for international cooperation, chair of the Doctoral programme of Geography).